gsemet/txrwlock/README.rst

 - `requirements.txt` declares the strict minimum of dependencies for external modules that want to use `txrwlock`.
 These dependencies are not version frozen.
 - For development, unit test, style checks, you **need** to install `requirements-dev.txt` as well.
+- Travis validates txrwlock on Linux and AppVeyor on Windows

 Create a virtualenv: